mehrantsi/8-bit_CPU_Programmer/README.md

 ### Software
 This project contains a crude assembler that parses the code using regex.
 It has been developed that way for sake of simplicity at this point, but It will most likely be changed to a proper assembler for MSAP-2.

 The assembler job is to convert the provided assembly file to binary and modify addresses with offsets calculated depending on the OpCode and number of operands.
-In the end, it generates a file that must be called "machinecode.hex" in the root directory of the SD card, so the programmer can read the file and write it to MSAP-1 RAM directly.
+In the end, it generates a file that must be called "machinecode.hex" and has to be put in the root directory of the SD card, so the programmer can read the file and write it to MSAP-1 RAM directly.

 In MSAP-1 assembly, *"$"* refers to an address, *"#"* denotes an 8-bit signed number, and *";"* indicates a comment.
 The Operations supported are as follows: